CollinHeist/TitleCardMaker/docs/getting_started/index.md

     You now have the choice of building and running the Docker container yourself, or launching the Python script directly.

-    The Docker container is the recommended method.
+    The Docker container is the recommended method for all operating systems.

 #### Launching the Interface

 === ":material-docker: Docker"

-    1. Build the Docker image under the label `titlecardmaker`, by executing the following command:
+    1. Build the Docker image under the tag `titlecardmaker:latest`, by executing the following command:

         === ":material-linux: Linux"